-Electric vehicles require an EV charger to keep their batteries full just like any electronic device in you home.
+Electric vehicles require an EV charger to keep their batteries full just like any electronic device in your home.
 But unlike traditional plugs used for home electronics, EV chargers come in a range of solutions – some unique by manufacturer.
 The charging cord connects electricity from your home to the charge port in your car much like a hose would connect gasoline from the pump to your tank.

 How Does a Home EV Charger Work?

-Most electric vehicles are charged with two way alternating (or AC) current from a Level 1 or Level 2 charger.
+Most electric vehicles are charged with two-way alternating (or AC) current from a Level 1 or Level 2 charger.
 Many cars can also be charged with direct (or DC) current from a Fast Charger.

 In either case, energy flows through the charge port (item A in the diagram).
-From here, AC current is converted into DC current by your car’s on-board charger (item B).
+From here, AC current is converted into DC current by your car’s onboard charger (item B).
 Current can then flow into the batteries (item C) for future use by your electric motor (item D).

 What are the Differences in EV Chargers?

 There are three main options for charging electric vehicles in the United States – Level 1, Level 2, and DC Fast Charging.
 Conveniently, almost all EVs can leverage any of these options with adapters.